Sterling, CO

 When Pastor Timothy Hazen and his wife Linda stepped into leadership at The Rock Assembly of God in May 2023, they saw more than a church building.
 They saw potential.
 Located in the heart of Sterling, Colorado, this former elementary school turned church campus covers an entire city block.
 “We immediately sensed a great potential for the area to grow and reach out to neighboring communities,” Pastor Tim shared.
 “Our first goal was to restore confidence among the body of believers.”

-What makes this transformation especially powerful is the spiritual anticipation it has stirred within the congregation.
-“The congregation is filled with excitement and anticipation for what God will do to lead others into the newly transformed building,” Pastor Tim said.
-This is more than paint and repairs.
-It’s a visual testimony that God is still working, still rebuilding, and still inviting His people to be part of something greater.
+Even more significant than the physical renovation is the spiritual renewal it has sparked.
+“The congregation is filled with excitement and anticipation for what God will do to lead others into the newly transformed building,” Pastor Tim shared.
+This project stands as more than paint and repairs.
+It is a visible testimony that God is still working, still rebuilding, and still inviting His people to be part of something greater.
+The Rock Assembly of God is now positioned for greater community outreach and effectiveness in making disciples.